SteveTawali/EchoPlot/README.md

-# EchoPlot 🌳
+# Plantara 🌳

 **Creating Ripples of Impact Through Time**

-EchoPlot transforms tree planting from a simple agricultural activity into a profound act of intergenerational stewardship.
+Plantara transforms tree planting from a simple agricultural activity into a profound act of intergenerational stewardship.
 Every tree you plant creates ripples that echo through generations.

 ## Project Overview

-EchoPlot is an AI-powered tree matching platform specifically designed for Kenya, helping farmers and landowners discover the perfect tree species for their land through an intuitive swipe-based interface.
+Plantara is an AI-powered tree matching platform specifically designed for Kenya, helping farmers and landowners discover the perfect tree species for their land through an intuitive swipe-based interface.
 The platform combines machine learning algorithms, scientific tree compatibility data, and real-time weather information to provide personalized recommendations that improve over time.

 ## Key Features